Publications

 All normal human beings alive in the last fifty thousand years appear to have possessed irrepressibly artful minds.
 Cognitively modern minds produced a staggering list of behavioral singularities—science, religion, mathematics, language, advanced tool use, decorative dress, dance, culture, art—that seems to indicate a mysterious and unexplained discontinuity between us and all other living things.
 This brute fact gives rise to some tantalizing questions: How did the artful mind emerge?
 What are the basic mental operations that make art possible for us now, and how do they operate?
 These are the questions that occupy the fourteen contributors to this volume, which emerged from a year-long Getty-funded research project hosted by the Center for Advanced Study in the Behavioral Sciences at Stanford.
 These scholars bring to bear a range of disciplinary and cross-disciplinary perspectives on the relationship between art (broadly conceived), the mind, and the brain.
 They offer directions for a new field of research that can play a significant role in answering the great riddle of human singularity.

 The Way We Think: Conceptual Blending and the Mind's Hidden Complexities.
 2002.
 By Gilles Fauconnier and Mark Turner.
 Basic Books.
 Kindle edition.
 Reviewed in The Atlantic Monthly, December 2002.
-[Polish translation: Warsaw: Fundacja Augusta Hr.
-Cieszkowskiego, expected July 2015.]
+Chinese edition 2024.

 "The definitive introduction to conceptual blending by the two architects of the theory.
 Highly accessible." — Vyv Evans.